His Best (Little Walter album): "Blues with a Feeling"

-My Babe
+"My Babe"

-Written by Willie Dixon, "My Babe" was Walter's second #1 on the R&B Charts.
+Written by Willie Dixon, "My Babe" was Walter's second No. 1 on the R&B chart.
 It is perhaps Walter's best-known vocal performance.

-Roller Coaster
+"Roller Coaster"

 The song "Roller Coaster" is an instrumental version of the 1955 Bo Diddley song "You Don't Love Me (You Don't Care)".
-The song reached #6 on the R&B charts.
+The song reached No. 6 on the R&B chart.

-It Ain't Right
+"It Ain't Right"

 Although "It Ain't Right" did not chart, it was later adapted by other musicians, including John Mayall & the Bluesbreakers, who recorded it as the closing track to their debut album Blues Breakers with Eric Clapton (Clapton has identified Little Walter as his favorite harmonica player).

-Key to the Highway
+"Key to the Highway"

-Walter's rendition of "Key to the Highway" reached #6 and was his second to last charting single.
+Walter's rendition of "Key to the Highway" reached No. 6 and was his second to last charting single.
 His rendition became a blues standard, performed and recorded by a variety of artists.
 It was originally recorded by Charlie Segar in 1940.